Photo of Tomas Strömberg

 My research is the border between engineering and medicine.
 The purpose is to support our healthcare with technical knowledge and to create innovations for Swedish industries by using biomedical optics, focusing on microcirculation.

-Head of Department and researcher within biomedical engineering
+Researcher and teacher within biomedical engineering

-I am the Head of the Department of Biomedical Engineering.
-The Departments research and teaching are in the borders between engineering and medicine.
-We provide engineering knowledge to the Health Care system and new products and services to Swedish industry.
 My research is within biomedical optics.
 I develop and clinically evaluate new methods for tissue characterization relevant for the smallest vessels in the body, the microcirculation.
 This is done in collaboration with industry and the Health Care system.

 The hemoglobin oxygenation is determined using white light illumination and studying the backscattered light spectrum (intensity at different wavelengths).